hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 The `pete` object has a collaborator object stored in its `pet` property.
 The `pete` object and the object referenced by its `pet` property work together.
 When we need to access the `pet` object or have it perform a behavior, we can use `pete.pet` to access and use the object's properties.
 For instance, on line 19, the `pete` object collaborates with the `cat` object (via `this.pet`) to access the `cat`'s name.

 Collaborator objects play an important role in object-oriented design; they *represent the connections between the different classes* in your program.
-When working on an object-oriented program, be sure to consider what collaborators your objects need and whether those associations make sense, both from a technical standpoint and in terms of modeling the problem your program aims to solve.

 Let's now develop our program further and change the implementation to let Pete have many pets.
 How should we implement this?
 How about an array of `pet` objects?